 The Registrar’s Office staff provides accessible, attentive customer service to our many constituents, ensuring the accuracy, integrity and delivery of degrees and coursework.
 The Registrar’s Office is an integral part in university operations; staff work closely with nearly all offices and departments on campus.

 Choose one of the two readmission options based upon the student’s status.
 The online form requires account set up and cannot be a Norwich email address.

-This Academic Petition from is for a student who no longer has access to my.norwich.edu.
-An Academic Petition is for a student who wishes to petition an academic policy in the current Academic Catalog or a policy, in-force when the action petitioning occurred.
+This Academic Petition from is for students who no longer have access to my.norwich.edu.
+An Academic Petition is for students who wish to petition an academic policy in the current Academic Catalog or a policy, in-force when the action petitioning occurred.

-The Academic Petition Form for current a student is available via my.norwich.edu and must be completed using the Registrar’s SharePoint site.
+The Academic Petition Form for current students is available via my.norwich.edu and must be completed using the Registrar’s SharePoint site.

 A person who is interested in taking coursework as a non-degree-seeking student on the residential campus, or transient student (guest student) or a high school student using a Flexible Pathway option must inquire through the Admissions Office.
 A returning non-degree-seeking student already accepted through admissions will complete a Registration Agreement to return.

 For courses through our Online programs, contact the online program’s admissions office.

 A current student can enter addresses via BannerWeb.
 Otherwise, to change the permanent address use the Change of Address Form which requires a non-Norwich email to activate.

 A student who attended Norwich University and wishes to change their name to the permanent record must complete a Change of Name which requires a non-Norwich email to activate.